 By enabling households to be more self sufficient, we can improve our communities, increase food security and help people lead healthier, happier lives.
 Who doesn’t want that!?

-We work with councils across Australia to offer all the best composting gear subsidised up to 80% off RRP.
+We work with leading councils across Australia to offer all the best composting gear subsidised up to 80% off RRP.
 Even if your council is yet to get on board, you can get everything you need directly from us at up to 40% off RRP.

 Beginner and pro composters alike, check out our free and fun online tutorials to brush up on your composting, worm farming and bokashi skills.
 Every bin or farm purchased through the program comes with a setup guide, follow-up emails and online support to ensure you have the best chance of success with your new gear.